Far North Queensland: New Arrivals in the Far North

 At the Hambo, Bob O’Connell gave new meaning to the term “regular”.
 You could set your watch by his arrival and departure during the morning and afternoon sessions.

 Fortunately, except for a few metres, it was a straight line from his home at 90 Mount Peter Road to the Hambo.
 Drink driving was not the concern back then it became later.
-Some said his old Toyota Corolla knew the journey that well that it would have driven itself to the pub and back whether he was at the wheel or not.
+His old Toyota Corolla knew the journey that well that it would have driven itself to the pub and back whether Bob was at the wheel or not.

 Bob had left his Catholic wife who would never divorce him and May never heard from the degenerate McKinnon again.
 And so it was that my mother Marion was born out of wedlock in 1937.